 7.1 Process Flow Diagram or Schematic: Provide a diagram showing the processes of the treatment plant.
 Show all of the treatment units, including disinfection (e.g. - chlorination and dechlorination), influents, and outfalls.
 Specify where samples are taken.
 Indicate any treatment process changes in the routing of wastewater during dry weather and peak wet weather.
-Include a biof protein description of the diagram. brief narrative description of the diagram.
+Include a brief narrative description of the diagram.